Can You Jump Start A Motorcycle With A Car?

 How To Jump Start A Motorcycle With A Car

 The first step when jump starting a motorcycle is making sure that you know why it won’t start.
-What I mean is make sure that it has gas, that the switches are turned correctly, and that the kickstand/ gear selector are in the right positions.
+This means to make sure that it has gas, that the switches are turned correctly, and that the kickstand/ gear selector are in the right positions.
 You can see our other article here that can define other reasons why a motorcycle won’t start.

-If you’ve narrowed it down to battery failure, then you’re ready to take the next step, seeing if you can push start your motorcycle.
+If you’ve narrowed it down to battery failure, then you’re ready to take the next step which is seeing if you can push start your motorcycle.
 Make sure you have space and that the computer is able to turn on, and then try to give your motorcycle a push start.
 Click here to learn more about how to push start a motorcycle.

 After you verified that your motorcycle’s battery is dead and that you’re only left to use a car, let’s make sure that you have it set up right.
 First, make sure that the car and motorcycle are BOTH turned off.
 Find some jumper cables and have the batteries near each other.
 For the cables that you use, it’s recommended to use motorcycle specific cables.
 You can use car cables, but keep in mind that to reach your bike’s terminals, it might be difficult with the size of the car clamps.